-Back in 2005, we had many people against us who thought that it would never work, even well-known companies from whom we bought the material and still buy it, laughed at us from behind in some way, it just wouldn't work.
+Back in 2005, we had many people against us, who thought that it would never work, even well-known companies, from which we bought the material, and still buy it, laughed at us in some way, it would simply not work.
 We just got it into our heads to offer the product Flock individually for everyone.

 At that time we had to deal with many competitors.
-Each one "stole" the motifs from the other and called them his own.
-In the end, nobody knew what really belongs to whom or not.
-In the end only the originator could identify what belonged to him.
+Everyone "stole" the motifs from each other and called them their own.
+At the end of the day, nobody knew who really owned what or not.
+In the end, only the originator could identify what belonged to him or her.

 We have now renamed the online shop for the last time in The Patch-Factory, and in the German-speaking area, especially for the online platforms "Der Aufbügler".